 Grass-Fed Whey Protein

-Whey protein that comes from grass-fed cows is higher in nutrients than whey protein from grain-fed cows.
+The truth is, cow that aren’t stuck in a barn all day deliver milk that is higher in nutrients than whey protein from grain-fed cows.
 Grass-fed whey protein contains more omega-3 fatty acids, which are beneficial for heart health, and more CLA, a type of fat that has been linked to weight loss.
 In addition, grass-fed whey protein has a higher level of antioxidants, which can help protect your cells from damage.
+Better for the cows and better for you.

 Grass-fed whey protein can come in an isolate or concentrate form, just like regular whey protein.